 What are the symptoms of athlete's foot?

-Athlete’s foot can be asymptomatic, but when symptoms do present, one of the most common signs are red, itchy, raw areas between the toes.
+Athlete’s foot can be asymptomatic, but when symptoms do present, one of the most common signs are red skin, itchy feet, raw areas between the toes.
 You can also experience a flaking rash along the sides of the foot, or blisters along the instep (the inner arch of the foot), which can be itchy and painful.
-In severe cases, you may also experience cracking of the skin, says Dr. Pytowski.
+In severe cases, you may also experience cracking of the foot skin, says Dr. Pytowski.